Ariane Next: Description

 The architecture proposed for Ariane Next uses a design based on SpaceX's Falcon 9: a reusable first stage which, after having separated from the second stage, returns to land vertically on Earth.
-The first stage will use several liquid-propellant rocket engines: the predecessor for these is the Prometheus rocket engine under development by the EU, which burns a mixture of methane and liquid oxygen.
+The first stage will use several liquid-propellant rocket engines: the predecessor for these is the Prometheus rocket engine under development by the ESA, which burns a mixture of methane and liquid oxygen.
 Methane is somewhat less efficient than the hydrogen used by the Vulcain engine of Ariane 6 but it can be stored at higher temperatures, -160 C compared to -253 C for hydrogen, which makes it possible to lighten and simplify the tanks and the supply circuits.
 The density of liquid methane is higher than hydrogen, which allows a mass reduction in the tank structure.
 The launcher is planned to use seven or nine of such engines for the first stage and a single engine for the second stage.
 The goal is to halve the launch costs compared to Ariane 6.